 Income property price accuracy

-There are two ways to find an income property that is for sale.
+There are two ways to find an income property for sale.
 One is via the Centris system with a broker.
 The other is via private sale.

 The vendor will indicate the income property is for sale, the asking price, gross income, expenses and net income.
-You will then apply this information to your cap rate formula.
-Most income property that arrives on the market each day are overpriced, with cap rates of 3 or 4.
+You will then apply this information to your Cap Rate formula.
+Most income property that arrives on the market each day are overpriced, with Cap Rates of 3 or 4.
 If these properties are six or more units, they are not worth spending time on unless the buyer requires tax losses applied to previous gains, or if there is opportunity to raise rents via renovation.

-‘An income property (6 or more units) can be sold quickly in almost any area, if the cap rate is 5 or higher and the vendor accurately indicates all the expenses.’
+‘An income property (six or more units) can be sold quickly in almost any area if the Cap Rate is 5 or higher and the vendor accurately indicates all the expenses.’

-An income property (6 or more units) can be sold quickly in almost any area, if the cap rate is 5 or higher and the vendor accurately indicates all the expenses.
+An income property (six or more units) can be sold quickly in almost any area if the Cap Rate is 5 or higher and the vendor accurately indicates all the expenses.
 I say almost any area because the more affluent a neighbourhood, the easier the tenants will be to work with.

 In future articles I will be discussing the following: